-In this tutorial we will show you how to install and configuration of MariaDB on your CentOS 6 server.
+In this tutorial, we will show you how to install and configuration of MariaDB on your CentOS 6 server.
 For those of you who didn’t know, MariaDB is a drop-in replacement for MySQL.
 It is easy to install, offers many speed and performance improvements, and is easy to integrate into most MySQL deployments.
 MariaDB is widely used and several Linux distributions and large companies have already switched from MySQL to MariaDB.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple.
-I will show you through the step by step installation MariaDB on CentOS 6.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install MariaDB on CentOS 6

-Navigate to /etc/yum.repos.d/ on your CentOS box and create a new file called MariaDB repo.
+/etc/yum.repos.d/ on your CentOS box and create a new file called MariaDB repo.

 Step 2.
-Install MariaDB.
+Install MariaDB on CentOS 6.

 Installing MariaDB using yum:

 yum update yum install -y MariaDB-server MariaDB-client MariaDB-devel